liondw/Signal-Alignment/README.md

 - Designing landing pages for a product
 - Formatting your README files
 - Creating design assets (images, social media posts)

+## Looking for researchers
+If this project looks like a step in the right direction, I am looking for people to work closely with me to assist with gathering information, reading through papers, and suggesting high-priority ideas for me to cover in this educational project.
+Please send me an enquiry via my email above, and I will review on a case-by-case.